Advanced PV Model

 Subscription options

-The Advanced PV Model is an optional add-on to any subscription to Solcast’s Live and Forecast (-7 to +14 days) and Historical Timeseries (2007 to last week) plans.
+The Advanced PV Model is an optional add-on to any subscription to Solcast’s Live and Forecast (-7 to +14 days) plans.
 Customers have two choices when adding the Advanced PV model:

 • Firstly, the “Unassisted” option whereby Solcast will provide access to the Advanced PV Model, and the customer is responsible for all setup and management of PV plants in the Advanced PV model.
 This option can be helpful for customers with detailed plant knowledge and/or more cost-conscious customers.